clouatre-labs/clouatre.ca/src/data/blog/ai-augmented-cicd.md

 Code reviews are a bottleneck.
 Engineering teams lose significant velocity waiting for feedback—time that compounds when security vulnerabilities escalate.
 Fixing a defect in production costs 30-100× more than fixing it during design (Boehm, IBM System Science Institute).
 The economics are unavoidable: shift left or absorb exponential costs downstream.

 AI in CI/CD isn't about replacing humans.
-It's about giving your pipeline the intelligence to catch problems before humans see them—and doing it in seconds, not hours.
+It's about giving your pipeline the intelligence to catch problems before humans see them.
+Do this in seconds, not hours.

 ## The Real Cost of Manual Review

 Your development team runs at the speed of your slowest code review.
-Code review bottlenecks are well-documented across engineering teams—feedback loops stretch from hours to days while developers context-switch or wait on reviewers.
+Code review bottlenecks are well-documented across engineering teams.
+Feedback loops stretch from hours to days while developers context-switch or wait on reviewers.
 Research from Forsgren et al. (2024) shows context-switching during code review significantly reduces developer productivity and satisfaction.

 The cost multiplier gets worse with security.
 IBM and Software Engineering Institute research confirms production fixes can be orders of magnitude more expensive than early detection—the exact multiplier depends on when the defect surfaces.
 The expenses compound: rework costs, deployment delays, and potential security incidents all increase exponentially downstream.